sebastianlarisch/spryker-docs/docs/scos/user/shop-user-guides/202001.0/shop-guide-quotation-process-and-rfq/shop-guide-managing-requests-for-quotes-for-a-sales-representative.md

 If the Quote Request's status is *In Progress*, click **Edit**.
 Now you can:
 a. *(Optional)* Update the RFQ details by:
-* Selecting **Show the latest version to customer** check box to allow the Buyer to see the updates you have done in the RFQ.
+* Selecting **Show the latest version to customer** checkbox to allow the Buyer to see the updates you have done in the RFQ.
 * Entering a **Purchase order number**.
 * Selecting a due date in **Do not ship later than** field.
 * Adding the **Notes**.